Sewing collars & leashes with an LK-1900BN bartacking machine

 This one's not as bad as the prior two.
 It may need some penetrating oil & heat.
 (If that doesn't work, try it again after freezing).

 The "ball retainer" actually retains a flat slider part.
 Prior versions of the 1900 used balls.
-The parts manual still refers to the retainer as if balls are still used (but it's not the same part #).
+The parts manual still refers to the retainer that way (but it's not the same part #).
 You may need to adjust the retainer up/down.
-If too low the front of the arch will flex up/down too much.
+If too low, the front of the arch will flex up/down too much.
 Too high you could get an E926 error when the machine initializes (the arch won't move freely enough).

 "lever driving plate" screws (4)

 These screws are almost as difficult as the 5 faceplate screws above.
-Once again, it seems like it's the anodized surfaces under the screw head that binds to the anodized surface of the lifting levers.
+Once again, it seems like it's the anodized surface under the screw head that binds to the anodized surface of the levers.
 These break free easier when frozen (follow the advice for the faceplate screws).

 These let you adjust the height of the "work clamp feet."
 This is mainly to make them level.
 But, you can adjust both sides 3/8" higher/lower.